An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs

 \section{Introduction}

-Composing a set of products that maximizes the (expected) profit is a major planning problem in retail operations, revenue management, and online advertising, see, e.g., \citet{Gallego2019,Koek2008}.
+Composing a set of products that maximizes \refone{the expected profit} is a major planning problem in retail operations, revenue management, and online advertising, see, e.g., \citet{Gallego2019,Koek2008}.
 The need to consider customer choice behavior in this decision has led to the consideration of a large variety of corresponding models, particularly including parametric discrete-choice models based on random utility theory \citep{Strauss2018}.
-This led to a vast body of literature on \textit{assortment optimization problems} (\aop) under variants and extensions of the \textit{multinomial logit model} (MNL) \citep{McFadden1973}.
-Despite some drawbacks, such as the assumption of independence of irrelevant alternatives that are overcome by some of its extensions, the MNL remains one of the most frequently studied discrete-choice models in assortment optimization.
-The success of the MNL is due to the fact that it can be efficiently estimated, and ($ii$) {choice probabilities under this model take closed form and are easily interpretable.
+This led to a vast body of literature on \textit{assortment optimization problems} (\aop) under variants and extensions of the \textit{multinomial logit model} (MNL) \refone{(see, e.g., \cite{Gallego2019})}.
+Despite some drawbacks, such as the assumption of independence of irrelevant alternatives that are overcome by some of its extensions, the MNL remains one of the most frequently studied discrete-choice models in assortment optimization. \refone{The MNL is so popular for two main reasons: ($i$) it can be efficiently estimated, and ($ii$) {choice probabilities under this model take closed form and are easily interpretable.
 We refer again the interested reader to the works of \cite{Koek2008}, \cite{Strauss2018} and references therein for a review of the applications of this model in fields such as revenue management, marketing and travel industry among others.}}

 We focus on variants of the \textit{assortment optimization problem with product costs} (\probname) under the MNL as introduced by \citet{Kunnumkal2009} (see, also, \citet{Kunnumkal2019}) who also show that the \probname is NP-hard.
-The \probname is particularly important as it models a variety of practical applications where a certain cost (e.g., stocking or shipping costs) is incurred by the firm for offering a given product.
+The \probname is particularly important as it models a variety of practical applications where a certain cost (e.g., stocking costs) is incurred by the firm for offering a given product.
 Furthermore, the \probname appears as a subproblem when solving other problems encountered in assortment optimization and revenue management where business constraints, such as space \citep[see, e.g.,][]{Feldman2019} or resource capacity constraints \citep[see, e.g.,][]{kunnumkal2010newDecomp}, must be satisfied, or when optimizing assortment decisions over a mixture of customer types \citep[see, e.g.,][]{Feldman2015}.
 In particular, (approximate) solutions schemes based on the Lagrangian relaxation that rely on the solution of AOPs with product costs have been proposed to solve these problems \citep[see, e.g.,][]{Feldman2015}.